matchaxnb/look-upon-terra/README.md

 ## Quickstart

-The fastest way to get up and running with *Blast Radius* is to install it with `pip` to your pre-existing environment:
+The fastest way to get up and running with *Look Upon Terra* is to install it with `pip` to your pre-existing environment:

 ```sh
 pip install lookuponterra
 ```

-Once installed just point *Blast Radius* at any initialized *Terraform*
+Once installed just point *Look Upon Terra* at any initialized *Terraform*
 directory:

 ```sh